Sanshain/rollup-plugin-macros-calculate/README.md

 And we also see that var fs = require("fs") also disappeared.
 It didn't even require any additional actions, because rollup is able to do tree shaking.
 Excellent!

+### plugin options:

+- `inclide` - standart rollup inclide filter with *glob* support
+- `exclude` - standart rollup exclude filter with *glob* support
+- `macroses` - array of macros expressions.
+May be executable string or function body, which will injected to sources as is.
+As alternative also may be object with `value` and `externalPackages` field.
+This expression could include the variable file, as in the example above, which will contain the path to the processed file with the macro.
+This is the only magic variable that will be passed through the closure to the executed expression.
+If it is necessary, then make sure that it is not overridden inside the expression.
+- `externalPackages` - external packages used in the macroses
+- `onReplace` - after macro execution expression returns value with some whatever type.
+The `onReplace` callback gets the value and afford convert the execution result to string value, which will be injected to source code as is.
+If onReplace does not specified, the value will injected as is (for object it is result of `toString()` method applying).
+- `verbose` - if `verbode` is true, before execution auto calculated expression  will be print to the terminal

 ## Advantages:

 - Preserving the structure of the source code